 Ever feel stressed?
-Who am I kidding, in optometry school I think it’s safe to say we’ve all felt stressed.
+Who am I kidding, in optometry school, I think it’s safe to say we’ve all felt stressed.
 Here’s the thing though, did you know that the average age of an optometry student is also the average age of a mental health disorder diagnosis?

-Although as future healthcare providers we are trained to care for others, we often forget our own self care.
-When it comes to sleep or fun, getting that A on your exam sometimes (aka majority of the time) gets in the way.
+Although as future healthcare providers we are trained to care for others, we often forget our own self-care.
+When it comes to sleep or fun, getting that A on your exam sometimes (aka the majority of the time) gets in the way.
 I’m definitely guilty of it.
 Let’s take a moment to recognize three easy things you can do while in school to maintain your sanity without sacrificing your success.

 I know, I know.
 Duh, right?
 But really, take a moment to think about how much sleep you get.
 How about your sleep schedule?
 According to the American Psychological Association, “adults who sleep fewer than eight hours a night report higher stress levels than those who sleep at least eight hours a night”.
 Lack of sleep can impact memory, judgment, and mood.
 Additionally, it can result in chronic health issues.
 These issues are heightened by the lack of a sleep schedule which can negatively impact one’s circadian rhythm.
-So basically, we all should have a bed time.
+So basically, we all should have a bedtime.

 So I’m a group fitness instructor (if you’re ever in Chicago, come check out my spin class!).
 I cannot express how thankful I am for the fact that this job literally forces me to exercise.
 Regardless of how bad my day was, some magic happens during exercise that leaves me feeling de-stressed and relaxed.
 Ok, it’s not magic, it’s endorphins – but you get the idea.
 I highly recommend finding a way to essentially force yourself to hit the gym.
 Whether it’s going with a friend or getting a gym job, even a half hour a few days a week helps.